-For the year ended December 31, 2016, the Corporation has net income of \$88,609 (2015 - net loss of \$146,057) and as at December 31, 2016 had an accumulated deficit of \$57,448 (2015 - \$146,057).
+For the year ended December 31, 2017, the Corporation has net income of \$176,589 (2016 - \$88,609) and as at December 31, 2017 had retained earnings of \$119,141 (2016 - deficit of \$57,448).

 The application of the going concern concept is dependent upon the Corporation's ability to generate future profitable operations and receive continued financial support from its shareholders, related parties or debt holders.
 These material uncertainties may cast significant doubt about the Corporation's ability to continue as a going concern.
 These financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Corporation be unable to continue as a going concern.
+Such adjustments could be material.